 Moodle Lab for Hybrid Learning

 The Moodle Labs are designed to introduce basic course materials to include on your Moodle site and a template for beginning to develop your site.
 You will be set up in a “sandbox” to begin developing your course using the template.
-This is a hands-on lab in which you will actually work on your site (i.e., sandbox) with assistance from CTL consultants and LFCs.
+This is a hands-on lab in which you will actually work on your site (i.e., sandbox) with assistance from CTL consultants.
 You may come and go as you please, and are invited to attend as many of these as you like.
+They are offered weekly and are announced in the daily Amail.

 Integrated Course Design Workshop